hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Requirements

-***TODO with vanilla fabric this is reduced***

 - In the initial version of FPC, chaincode must be written in C/C++ using our FPC SDK.
 More language support is planned.
-- FPC currently is installed on a Peer, and Endorsing Peers must use the FPC chaincode runtime based on externalBuilders.
+- FPC Endorsing Peers must use the FPC chaincode runtime.
+- FPC’s runtime relies on the external builder/launcher feature of Fabric
+- FPC's attestation infrastructure requires the installation of an FPC Registry chaincode per channel.
 - FPC currently requires that the Endorsing Peers run on an Intel&reg; x86 machine with the SGX feature enabled.
 We plan to add support for other Trusted Execution Environments in future releases.
-- To simplify the development as much as possible and provide chaincode developers the same experience as with "traditional" chaincode development, FPC requires developers to use a chaincode SDK that abstracts the TEE specific implementation details as much as possible.
-- FPC’s runtime relies on the external builder/launcher feature of Fabric, and the attestation infrastructure requires the installation of an FPC Registry chaincode in the channel.

-## Fabric Features Not (Yet) Supported

-***TODO: revisit for FPC Lite (and its constraints).
-Might be best moved to after architecture?***

-In order to focus the development resources on the core components of FPC, the MVP excludes certain Fabric features, which will be added in the future.

-- Multiple Implementations for a Single Chaincode -- a feature added in Fabric 2.0 -- is fundamentally incompatible for private chaincode like FPC where _all_ information flows have to be controlled: for FPC chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE).
-- Arbitrary endorsement policies
-- State-based endorsement
-- Chaincode-to-chaincode invocations (cc2cc)
-- Private Collections
-- Complex (CouchDB) queries like range queries and the like

 # Architecture